Unified Tidal Analysis and Prediction

 (amplitude and phase), or currents (current ellipse parameters), with

 intervals based on spectra (FFT for regular times, Lomb-Scargle for irregular times) of the residuals between

 - Incorporates the

 robust L1/L2 solution method to minimize influence of outliers.

-- Enables analysis of
+- Enables analysis of groups

-from a group of model gridpoints) with one
+group of model gridpoints) with one m-function